Theory & Computation Award for Early Career Scientists

 Intrinsically Disordered Protein Subgroup Postdoctoral Award

-Nomination Deadline: December 15, 2023
+Nomination Deadline: December 15, 2024

 The Postdoctoral Award of the IDP subgroup honors outstanding Postdoctoral Fellows for their research accomplishments during their postdoctoral career.
 Two Postdoctoral Award winners are selected from submitted nomination packets.
 The award includes an oral presentation at the IDP symposium and an Honorarium.
 We would like to encourage women and other underrepresented scientists at the postdoctoral stage to consider applying for this award.

 To apply, please send (1) your submitted abstract and BPS control number to [email protected] along with (2) your CV, (3) a statement (300 words) summarizing the significance of your work as a postdoc to the IDP community, and (4) a short statement (max 100 words) explaining the difference of the postdoctoral and PhD graduate projects.
-The application needs to be accompanied by a short statement (max 20 words) by your mentor declaring that you are eligible for the award (please note that this is NOT recommendation letter).
+The application needs to be accompanied by a short statement (max 20 words) by your mentor declaring that you are eligible for the award (please note that this is NOT a recommendation letter).

 Eligibility:

-• Postdoctoral fellows working in the intrinsically-disordered proteins field.
+- Postdoctoral fellows working in the intrinsically-disordered proteins field.

 Nominations packets must include the following:

-• A copy of the abstract submitted to the Biophysical Society Annual Meeting, including the BPS control number
+- A copy of the abstract submitted to the Biophysical Society Annual Meeting, including the BPS control number

-• CV of the nominee
+- CV of the nominee

-• Short statement (maximum 100 words) explaining the difference to their graduate PhD work, especially in cases where postdoctoral research overlaps with graduate work
+- A short statement (maximum 100 words) explaining the difference to their graduate PhD work, especially in cases where postdoctoral research overlaps with graduate work

-• Nominations to be sent to: [email protected]
+- Nominations are to be sent to: [email protected]

 This award is sponsored by the Intrinsically Disordered Protein Subgroup.